 Academic and/or personal advisement is available to all students.
-The Director will assist in these academic or personal matters.
-Please schedule an appointment with the receptionist if you need to see the Director for academic or personal advisement.
+The program director will assist in these academic or personal matters.
+Please schedule an appointment with the receptionist if you need to see the program director for academic or personal advisement.
 Instructors are also available for student advisement.